taylorai/galactic/README.md

     Cluster 8 (461 items)
     Cluster 9 (300 items)

-Semantic deduplication within clusters is carried out with `semdedup`.
+Semantic deduplication within clusters is carried out with `semdedup` (inspired by [this paper](https://arxiv.org/abs/2303.09540)).
 You can provide a target retention rate for what percent of data you want to keep (the threshold will be tuned to achieve roughly this rate), or you can provide a cosine similarity threshold, and pairs within a cluster whose similarity is above the threshold will be considered duplicates.

 ```python